-Aldo Leopold’s “Odyssey” first ran in the May-June 1942 Audubon.
+Aldo Leopold’s “Odyssey” first ran in the May-June 1942 issue of Audubon.
 The essay later appeared in Leopold’s A Sand County Almanac.

 X had marked time in the limestone ledge since the Paleozoic seas covered the land.
 Time, to an atom locked in a rock, does not pass.